DworkinLab/GettingStartedDworkinLab/FlyFood_Brands.md

 Brand Names for the ingredients used in cooking:

 1) Molasses:- Monarch (Light Unsulphured) Molasses.
+It is extremely important that we use unsulphured molasses!

 2) Carageenan:- Carageenan, Maltodextrin TIC Gums.
  Phone# 410-273-7300  800-899-3953